5punk/react-slack-chat/README.md

   * `channels`: [REQUIRED] At least one slack channel object needs to be passed for the first channel view.
 Refer example above.
   * `userImage`: [REQUIRED] An image URL for the user / bot (Does not need to be unique).
   * `helpText`: [OPTIONAL] The Help Text visible on the minimized view of the chat Widget.
+  * `themeColor`: [OPTIONAL] A Hex Color value accent you want the widget to be themed with, stylish stuff.
   * `hooks`: [OPTIONAL] Custom Action Hooks, let's administrators execute commands.
 In the format `$=>@botName:HOOK_ID`.
 Example: `$=>@5punk:getCurrentPath`
   * `debugMode`: [OPTIONAL] Pass a boolean (`true`/`false`) flag to start debug logs.